220pmc/stats220/index.md

 | **Photo 2** | **Caption** |

 However, sometimes the readability of memes in this style is rather poor.
 Thus, I added border around the images and annotations to improve the readability of my meme.
-Below are the two original images without borders:
+The two original images are border-free.
 ![](/images/forcast.png)
 ![](/images/reality.png)